johandersson/.LOG-hog/src/README.md

 - Encryption support (optional) with AES-GCM (password retry on incorrect entry)
   - Password requirements: at least 16 characters, including at least one uppercase letter and one special character (e.g., !@#$%^&*()_+-=[]{}|;':",./<>?)
   - Secure password visibility toggle (hold to show, release to hide)
+- **Clipboard Security**: Automatic clearing of copied content with configurable timeout and educational warnings
 - Manual lock/unlock for immediate security
-- System tray integration with quick entry
+- System tray integration with quick entry and clipboard security access
 - Markdown rendering in full log view with advanced search (whole word, case sensitivity, match navigation)
 - Backup and restore with encryption preservation
 - Performance optimizations (efficient memory management)